sandrawing/cs107-FinalProject/docs/milestone2_documentation.md

 1. Setting up the repository and environment
     * Clone the repository to your local directory with the command `git clone https://github.com/AsiaUnionCS107/cs107-FinalProject/`
-    * Install all the requirements for this package with the command `pip install requirements.txt -r`
+    * Install all the requirements for this package with the command `pip install -r requirements.txt`

 2. What to import and how to instantiate autodiff objects

    * Import packages

       ```python
-     import autodiff as ad
+     import autodiff.autodiff as ad
      import numpy as np
       ```